forta-network/docs/docs/contest4-forta.md

 **Forta bots** are code scripts written in Python, Javascript and Typescript that trigger alerts when certain conditions are met.
 The best bots trigger alerts when specific conditions indicate that a potential hack or exploit may be taking place and help end users prevent them.
 For more information on creating your first bot, check out our [quickstart guide](https://docs.forta.network/en/latest/quickstart/) and [video tutorials](https://docs.forta.network/en/latest/tutorials/).

-**Forta bot developer contests** are mini-hackathons where anyone is able to submit an bot and be rewarded in NFTs, and Crypto!
+**Forta bot developer contests** are mini-hackathons where anyone is able to submit a bot and be rewarded in NFTs, and Crypto!

 Contest discussion group and announcements are available on our [Discord](https://discord.gg/rsc55DqcCy).